jcantwell-JC/GoHTTP/README.md

     - Returns: Connection Refused
 - An error message with an appropriate error code is returned if any issues crop up `{"Error": "some errror message"}`

+#### Organization
+`rest/endpoint.go` has the Application struct and starts the server `rest/endpoint_test.go` tests the application code and makes sure it starts the server `handlers/handler.go` has all the endpoint logic `handlers/handler_test.go` tests the helper methods and uses httptest to test the handlers

 #### Setup
 ```
 echo $GOPATH # should be set to $HOME/go